-All Funds analysed saw an improvement in funding level, however, this ranged from 2% for the London Borough of Lambeth Pension Fund to 27% for the London Borough of Camden Pension Fund.
-The Fund with the highest reported funding position was the Royal Borough of Kensington and Chelsea Pension Fund at 125% funded and the lowest reported funding level was the London Borough of Havering Pension Fund at 70% funded.
+All Funds analysed saw an improvement in funding level, however, this ranged from 1% for four Funds (Enfield, Hillingdon, Teesside and Waltham Forest) to 29% for the City of Westminster Pension Fund and the Royal Borough of Kensington and Chelsea Pension Fund.
+The Fund with the highest reported funding position was the Royal Borough of Kensington and Chelsea Pension Fund at 154% funded and the lowest reported funding level was the London Borough of Havering Pension Fund at 80% funded.

 Since the 2016 valuation, there has been an additional focus on understanding the potential funding, legal and administrative issues in the Scheme relating to Tier 3 employers.
-Tier 3 employers are largely admitted and scheduled bodies that do not benefit from local or national tax-payer backing.
-More information on Tier 3 employers can be found on the Board webpage, Admitted and other Scheduled Bodies (Tier 3 Employers) in the LGPS.
+Tier 3 employers are largely admitted and scheduled bodies that do not benefit from local or national tax payer backing.
+More information on Tier 3 employers has been set out by the SAB here.

 Further analysis is expected in the Section 13 report to be published by GAD.

 Funding level on a local funding basis versus the SAB standardised basis

 The chart below shows the funding levels as at 31 March 2022 on both the SAB basis and local funding basis for the 85 Funds analysed: